ieguiguren/nordvpn/README.md

-# Script to autoupdate nordvpn servers list
+# Script to autoupdate nordvpn server's list

 This script downloads the servers list from NordVPN and automatically changes their names to end in .conf so they are debian init script compliant.